-The key takeaway is following good hand hygiene as much as possible, triaging patients before they enter the practice, and open windows were practical to improve airflow.
+The key takeaway is following good hand hygiene as much as possible, triaging patients before they enter the practice, and open windows where practical to improve airflow.
 To support members, Optometry Australia has provided further information on both infection control and triaging patients for urgent and critical care.

 Advice provided around the world

 The Centers for Disease Control and Prevention (CDC) in the United States updated their guidance as of July 9, 2020 to recommend isolating symptomatic patients as soon as possible.
 Set up separate, well-ventilated triage areas, place patients with suspected or confirmed COVID-19 in private rooms with door closed and private bathroom (as possible), prioritize AIIRs for patients undergoing aerosol-generating procedures.

 They suggest healthcare facilities explore options to improve indoor air quality in all shared spaces such as;